AlexHelsing/WeatherTerminal2.0/README.md

 If guests wants to access our home wifi, they can press a button and a QR-code will be generated within the terminal.
 They can then scan the QR-code to access our wifi network.

+Built in pomodoro timer.
+Press a button for a 25 minute pomodoro timer, with a 5 minute break in between.
+Signals breaktime with a BEEP sound and screen change.

 ## Technologies used